 7. “You’re right.”
 The tables have turned, and your bestie has come to you with a conversation that makes you both uncomfortable.
 Instead of getting defensive right off the bat, consider how much of what she’s saying could really be true.
 Sometimes, a friend can serve as just the mirror you need.

 8. “I support whatever you decide.”
 We obviously don’t recommend saying this unless you really mean it.
 Don’t support a new relationship if you’re worried that bae is a bad seed, and don’t stand by silently if you see your friend taking on self-destructive tendencies.
 That being said, we’re willing to bet that you’ll notice your friend doing a lot more things that are worthy of your support if you simply start paying attention.
 Abandon judgement and affirm your faith in whatever she chooses to do!

 9. “I’m sorry.”
-We could all learn to say this a little more often, to pretty much everyone in our lives.
+We could all learn to say this when you actually mean it, to pretty much everyone in our lives.
 Start with your friends!

 10. “I’m really grateful we met.”
 Best friends can start to feel like family when you’ve known them long enough, but what really separates them from your relatives is the fact that it was really just a matter of luck and circumstances that led you to find each other.
 Reflect on that for a minute (crazy, right?) and take opportunities whenever you can to share that gratitude with your BFF.